Looking for a recipe for fantastic tasting black bean burgers, that vegetarians and meat lovers both will LOVE? Look no further – here it is!

 IMPORTANT NOTE: These burgers freeze well, too!
 Six burgers was way too many for just my hubby and I to eat, so I was able to freeze a few after cooking!
 You can also freeze the raw patties this way, also.

 Once the burgers have cooled, stack the patties between sheets of parchment paper and place in freezer bags or freezer container.
 Perfect for future use (just thaw and reheat)!

 All that is left to do… is EAT one of these delicious, thick, black bean burgers!
 The burgers were served on a toasted bun, with tomato slices, crisp lettuce, red onion slices and some homemade guacamole (as a condiment)!

 That’s it!
 Oh my goodness, such great flavor… this burger was soooo good!
 The guacamole was a perfect substitute for mayo, mustard or ketchup…never even missed them!

 Believe me when I tell you… these black bean burgers taste fantastic!
 Hope you will consider trying them, too!
 This is a perfect dish for “Meatless Mondays” or any other day, for that matter!
+If you’re looking for another “healthy” delicious burger recipe, be sure to check out my Turkey, Feta and Spinach Burgers!
 Have a GREAT day!

 Looking for More SANDWICH Recipes?